glouppe/info8004-advanced-machine-learning/course-syllabus.md

 - This course is organized as a **journal club**.
 - Reading and presentation of recent machine learning research papers.
 - Every week, one of us will:
-    - select a research paper,
+    - select a research paper
-    - introduce the necessary background,
+    - introduce the necessary background
-    - present the paper,
+    - present the paper
+      - or watch a recorded talk from the authors
     - discuss and criticize its content.
 - Goal: training for research and development in machine learning.